Hans von Seeckt: Roots of the Wehrmacht

-In China
+Chinese Mission and Death

 Seeckt reviewing troops with the Chief of Staff, Fritsch.

 After failing to gain a seat as a candidate for the Centre Party, Seeckt was elected to the Reichstag as a member of the DVP, serving from 1930 through 1932.
 In October 1931, Seeckt was a featured speaker at a rally at Bad Harzburg which led to the founding of the Harzburg Front.
 In the presidential election of 1932 he wrote to his sister, urging her to vote for Hitler.
 From 1933–1935 he served as an adviser to Chiang Kai-shek and helped to establish a new basis for Sino-German cooperation until 1941.
 In October 1933, Seeckt arrived in China to head the German military mission.
 At the time of his arrival, Sino-German relations were in a bad state owing to the racial arrogance of the Germans, and Chiang was considering firing the Germans and bringing in a French military mission.
 In order to save the military mission, Seeckt ordered the German officers to behave with more tact towards the Chinese and to start showing some respect for Chinese sensibilities.
 In this way, Seeckt saved Germany's position in China.

 Seeckt with a guard of honor on the occasion of his 70th birthday, with Blomberg (center) and Rundstedt (left), April 1936.

 Seeckt advised Chiang that China would need 60 divisions to form an army, which he proposed to arm with modern weapons and train in the combined arms operations which he had previously used in training the German Army in the 1920s.
 Seeckt stressed he would need the best Chinese officers to train in modern warfare.
 His goal was to make the National Revolutionary Army like the army in Germany after the war, a force which could make up for what it lacked in quantity with its high quality of professional soldiers.
 In addition, Seeckt stressed he wanted an end to regionalism in the Chinese military.
 The army was to be led by officers who were loyal to Chiang alone, with no regional loyalties.